-For students who have more of a hardware inclination AND a little bit of computing and programming experience, the best first course is CS 1111, Introduction to Programming in C/C++.
-A low-level programming language, C is widely used in systems requiring hardware-software integration.
+For students interested in electrical engineering, electrical engineering technology, or mechatronics and who have more of a hardware inclination AND a little bit of computing and programming experience, the best first course is CS 1111, Introduction to Programming in C/C++.
+C/C++ is widely used in systems requiring hardware-software integration.

 Still new to computing, but like these majors?
 No problem.
-We recommend completion of CS 1090 first to help you “get your feet wet."
+We recommend CS 1090 first to help you “get your feet wet."

 Students who start in General Computing, and then decide that Management Information Systems is right for them, may substitute CS 1090 for MIS 2100, and vice versa for students switching from MIS to other Computing majors.
 Both MIS 2100 and CS 1090 are approved prerequisites for either CS 1111 or CS 1131.